xgcm/xgcm/paper.md

 - Analysis of the momentum budget in the equatorial undercurrent `[@busecke_ocean_2019]`
 - Diagnostics of temporal variability the global ocean heat budget in the ECCOv4 state estimate `[@tesdal_abernathey_2020]`

+Xgcm provides the computational backbone for computing diagnostics from the ECCOv4 state estimate `[@forgetECCOv4]` within the ECCOv4-py package `[@eccov4py]`.
+The finite volume grid on which the ECCOv4 solution lives is made up of 13 connected tiles (see Fig. 1, `[@forgetECCOv4]`) which makes standard computations more challenging.
+For example, computing meridional heat transport, a standard diagnostic for verifying the quality of the state estimate, requires rotating and exchanging horizontal heat fluxes on some of the tiles.
+Notably, the generic differencing and interpolation operations in xgcm make computations like this
+(1) intuitive and transparent within the ECCOv4-py code, and (2) computationally flexible because of integration with xarray `[@hoyer2017xarray]` and dask `@[rocklin2015dask]`.

 We welcome reports of applications in other domains.

 # Acknowledgements